kolenaIO/kolena/docs/dataset/formatting-your-datasets.md

     BoundingBox(top_left=(313.02, 12.01), bottom_right=(553.98, 99.84)),
 ]
 ```
-This would be represented within a csv as shown below.
+This would be represented within a `.csv` file as shown below.
 Note this will be a single line,
 but is shown here as multiple lines for formatting.
 ```
 "[{""top_left"": [270.77, 44.59], ""bottom_right"": [621.61, 254.18], ""width"": 350.84, ""height"": 209.59,